emilio2hd/development-ubuntu-ruby-rails-ansible/README.md

 # Configuring The Database

+The **myapp** database will be created, and its gems will be installed as well.
+You have to reference the gem in your Gemfile.
+Don't forget it!

 See the configurations for all databases installed by provisioning.
-The **myapp** database will be created, and its gems will be installed as well.

-You have to reference the gem in your Gemfile!

 ### Configuring SQlite